Search

 Encryption scrambles data so that it can only be read by someone with the proper decryption key.
 It is an essential layer of data protection.

 • Encryption at Rest: This protects data while it is stored on a server or hard drive.
-If a criminal were to steal a server, the encrypted data would be unreadable and useless to them.

 Network Security

-• Prohibiting the use of public Wi-Fi for accessing payroll systems.
+Secure the network that your systems operate on.
+This includes using strong firewalls and prohibiting the use of public Wi-Fi for accessing payroll systems.
 If employees must work remotely, they should connect through a secure Virtual Private Network (VPN).

 Pillar 3: Develop a Human Firewall Through Training